 Traffic around the center is quite tense in peak hours, and parking places are limited.
 If you are without a car and you have settled in the central part, you don’t need public transport.
 Everything is within walking distance.
 But if you stay a little further, you can safely leave your car and get a taxi to the center.
 I recommend you the company – 5 euro!
 The car of this company carries you from point A to point B (on the territory of the city) for the sum of 5 euro!
 No matter the distance!

 What to See?

 And also to the “New Bridge” or the UFO Bridge (as it is known).
 It was built during communism and still creates contradictory views among the city’s inhabitants.
-It is the 7th largest hanging bridge in the world!
+It is the world’s longest bridge, with only one pylon!
 At the top there is UFO Observation, which can be visited for 7.40 euros.
 “The flying saucer” is one of the interesting tourist spots in Bratislava.